 Then, we come to the intersection at the end of my street, mere five houses down.
 Spring Green Rd. extends to the other side of Narragansett Parkway into the neighborhood known as Governor Francis Farms.
 The centrality of the strong light appealed to me, remembered Fung Ho as I pointed my camera and noted the power lines running into the light!
 Turning left on the Parkway, at the corner of the next street, Fair St. was a gorgeous tall tree glowing in the sun.
 Returning home, I went by the white fence I photographed many times.
 The flower bed in front of it, along with a V-shaped set of tree trunks, created an interesting frame.

 Along the way, I went by the usual wilderness blocks with ivy growing around trees, an interesting low-growing fern-like plant, and a bunch of Black-eyed Susans.
 Back at home, the tall and delicate Liatris created a lacy look.
 I decided to tone the low plant and the Liatris in the cool colors zone.
 The Black-eyed Susan cluster needed a different touch, with some local adjustments, I gave them a little edgy and surreal look.

-Let me hear what you think, and I hope you enjoy them like I enjoyed making them.
+Let me hear what you think, and I hope you enjoy them like I enjoyed making them as before.